kjtanaka/deploy_folsom/README.md

 ssh -i key1.pem ubuntu@192.168.201.2
 ```

-For nova-compute node, use the same setuprc but run setup_compute.sh
+For nova-compute node, use the same setuprc and execute setup_compute.sh
 like this.
 ```
 bash -ex setup_compute.sh